 For those uninitiated, this bell tower is the highest in the Netherlands, which contains 51 bells.
 In addition, there is also an ornate wooden pulpit, as well as a massive pipe organ; those are worth enjoying.

 A visit to Hoge Veluwe National Park: For nature and animal enthusiasts, this place would be a great option to visit in the Netherlands.
 Spread over a massive land of around 14 k acres, this is considered as one of the largest national parks in the Netherlands.

 A weekend getaway to the Hague: a weekend in the Hague is the perfect way to explore a less touristy town in the Netherlands that’s famous for its museums, stunning beaches, and vibrant ex-pat community

 Take a day trip to a different country – The Netherlands are well connected with neighboring countries and since it’s a relatively small country, you can easily visit Germany, Belgium, or Luxembourg on a day trip. – Buy train tickets here

 Latest Blog Posts about the Netherlands:

-Den Haag Travel Guide: Things To Do In The Hague in a Weekend The Hague Travel Guide for a Smashing Weekend in Den Haag!
-Good …
+The Hague Travel Guide for a Smashing Weekend in Den Haag!
+Good morning from the political capital of the Netherlands: The Hague!
+Also known as …